|Colors:||White, black, red, brown, lavender, bicolor, calico, tabby, tortoiseshell, pointed, mink|

 Food & Diet Requirements

 All this being said, don’t overfeed your Sphynx.
-You don’t want them becoming obese, as that’s terrible for their health.
+You don’t want them to become obese, as that’s terrible for their health.
 However, if you feed them a high-quality diet and give them all the exercise they desire, it shouldn’t be too difficult to keep them slim and trim.

 If you don’t think that you’re capable of providing your Sphynx with sufficient exercise, you may need to bring in another animal (preferably another Sphynx).
 If one of these cats finds a suitable playmate, they can wrestle and chase each other for hours.